000generic/GIGANTIC_Aplysia2024/InterProScan/README.md

 InterProScan README file.

 This directory contains scripts used to generate InterProScan analysis of Species19 genomes for the Aplysia genome paper.

-The work was done by Eric Edsinger fall 2022 as a visiting researcher at the University of Washington's Friday Harbor Laboratories marine field station.
+Scripts and work was done by Eric Edsinger summer 2022 as a research scientist at the Salk Institute in the Chalasani Lab / a visiting researcher at the University of Washington's Friday Harbor Laboratories marine field station.